FCF 2.0 development in progress...

 A high-resolution timer utility for benchmarking code execution.
 It supports both manual timing control and automated execution of functors over a specified number of iterations.

-The fcf::NTest::Duration class provides a lightweight interface for measuring the performance of code blocks using std::chrono::high_resolution_clock.
+The fcf::NTest::Duration class provides a lightweight interface for measuring the performance of code blocks using std::chrono::steady_clock.
 It is designed for both manual measurement of arbitrary code segments and automated benchmarking of callable objects (functors) over multiple iterations.

 Methods